 Even off undulation in walls and coves by opting for fitted furniture that creates a blocked off, straight line wall that makes dressing the room much easier.
 But, it also gives you an amazing of accessible and usable storage space.

-We are accustomed to buying a wardrobe for the bedroom and making do with the rectangle box and a hanging rail but actually, what we need in terms of bedroom storage is much different.
+We are accustomed to buying a wardrobe for the bedroom.
+Making do with the rectangle box and a hanging rail but actually, what we need in terms of bedroom storage is much different.
 Your winter jumpers don’t need hanging, as they would be better stored folded on shelving.
 Likewise, full hanging height is not always required, unless you have a selection of tasteful evening gowns and suits.

-As well as investing in bespoke fitted wardrobes, use under the bed space for storing lesser used items such as spare bed linen, clean towels and seasonal clothing.
-Either choose a bed that has integrated storage or if not, utilise the space with handy plastic boxes on wheels or use the bags that can be suctioned shut by using the vacuum cleaner.
+As well as investing in bespoke fitted wardrobes.Use under the bed space for storing lesser used items such as spare bed linen, clean towels and seasonal clothing.
+Either choose a bed that has integrated storage.
+If not, utilise the space with handy plastic boxes on wheels or use the bags that can be suctioned shut by using the vacuum cleaner.